Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm/C _ Linear Diophantine Equations.md

 To find one solution of the Diophantine equation with 2 unknowns, you can use the Extended Euclidean algorithm.
 First, assume that a and b are non-negative.
 When we apply Extended Euclidean algorithm for a and b, we can find their greatest common divisor g and 2 numbers xg and yg such that: a.xg + b.yg = g

-If c is divisible by g = gcd(a,b), then the given Diophantine equation has a solution, otherwise it does not have any solution.

 Now supposed that c is divisible by g, then we multiply the equation by c/g:

 a.xg.c/g + b.yg.c/g = c